CodeBrauer/gmod-loadingscreen/README.md

 *coming soon*

-Check out development progress here https://github.com/CodeBrauer/gmod-loadingscreen/issues/22 (and of cause in the commits)
+Check out development progress here https://github.com/CodeBrauer/gmod-loadingscreen/issues/22 (and of course in the commits)

 **Additional**
 - rules.html (For MOTD for example provided with ULX (Ulysses) Mod)